-Commit yourself to the unit and the mission; Trust your brothers; Make peace with your maker; And fight with a happy heart.
+Commit yourself to the unit and the mission; Trust your brothers; make peace with your maker; And fight with a happy heart.

-Making rapid, life or death decisions affecting an entire military unit requires each Marine achieve and balance the God-like spiritual qualities of wise/joint action: courage, compassion, love, faith, hope, discipline, wisdom, mercy, justice, truth, power, and holiness.
+Making rapid, life or death decisions affecting an entire military unit requires each Marine achieve and balance the Godlike spiritual qualities of wise/joint action: courage, compassion, love, faith, hope, discipline, wisdom, mercy, justice, truth, power, and holiness.

-By opening the warrior to a deep awareness of the spiritual principles and the need to take righteous action for the greater good (to prevent despots from robbing people of their God-given right to freedom), they retain their humanity, their sense of dignity, and their ability to forgive themselves in the purpose of peace.
+By opening the warrior to a deep awareness of the spiritual principles and the need to take righteous action for the greater good (to prevent despots from robbing people of their Godgiven right to freedom), they retain their humanity, their sense of dignity, and their ability to forgive themselves in the purpose of peace.

 Be constantly renewed in the spirit of your mind.
-And put on the new nature created in God's image, in true righteousness and holiness. - Ephesians 4:23-24 tap into our own religious and spiritual beliefs in our own troubling environment, to rejuvenate our spirits in the midst of tragedy, and to discipline our minds to do the right thing, no matter the circumstances.
+And put on the new nature created in God's image, in true righteousness and holiness. - Ephesians 4:23-24 feet fitted with the readiness that comes from the gospel of peace. - Ephesians 6:13-17

-Therefore, put on the full armour of God, so that when the day of evil comes, you may be able to stand your ground, .... with your feet fitted with the readiness that comes from the gospel of peace. - Ephesians 6:13-17
+Therefore, put on the full armour of God, so that when the day of evil comes, you may be able to stand your ground, .... with your tap into our own religious and spiritual beliefs in our own troubling environment, to rejuvenate our spirits in the midst of tragedy, and to discipline our minds to do the right thing, no matter the circumstances.